 Daisy Comes Home

-Like all of Jan Brett's picture books, this tale is full of lovely pictures of people, animals and places.
+Like all of Jan Brett's picture books, this tale is full of lovely pictures of people, animals, and places.
 Daisy Comes Home tells the story of a hen named Daisy who is picked on by the other chickens in the henhouse.
-When she settles outside one night by herself in a basket, she is swept away on an adventure reminiscent of the story of Ping, the duck.
-Along the way, Daisy learns to fend for herself against monkeys, a waterbuffalo and people who want to eat her.
+When she settles outside one night by herself in a basket, she has swept away on an adventure reminiscent of the story of Ping, the duck.
+Along the way, Daisy learns to fend for herself against monkeys, a water buffalo, and people who want to eat her.
 In the end, she returns home with the skills to make her own place in the henhouse.

 I Don't Have Your Eyes

-IDon't Have Your Eyes by Carrie A. Kitze, is a simple picture book which explains that looking the same as your parents is not what makes a family.
-This book is particularly helpful for parents who have children who are being questioned by other children about the fact that they don't look the same as their mother and father.
+I Don't Have Your Eyes by Carrie A. Kitze, is a simple picture book which explains that looking the same as your parents is not what makes a family.
+This book is particularly helpful for parents who have children who are being questioned by other children.

 Actually, since the pictures in the book don't focus only on adopted Chinese children but show families with members of many different races, this book takes the discussion to a different level.
 It is about the fact that we can be the same inside, and choose to act as a family even if our biology is different.
-Since even some birth children do not physically resemble both of their parents, I think this book has a wider application than adoption alone.
-This book is a very nice gift book for a new adoption, and also is a nice gift for a classroom or school library.
+Since even birth children do not always physically resemble both of their parents, I think this book has a wider application than adoption alone.
+This book is a very nice gift book and also appropriate for a classroom or school library.

 Ruby's Wish by Sophie Blackall is a wonderful true story of a very forthright, intelligent and independent Chinese girl named Ruby, who always wears red.
 This is not a story about adoption, but it portrays the true story of the author's grandmother, who grew up in China in a rich family presided over by a grandfather who made his fortune during the California gold rush and then returned to China.
 The grandfather and his children and grandchildren all live together in a large family compound, a hutong.
 When we visited China, we stayed in a hutong in Beijing very similar to the one in the story.

-My ten year old daughter loves this story, which has beautiful illustrations of Ruby and her growing up.
+At ten, my daughter Mollie adored this story, and even as a teenager, she still counts it among her favorite picture books.
+The book has beautiful illustrations of Ruby and her growing up.
 I think she loves it because Ruby is such an appealing character.
 Although she feels restricted by the Chinese culture of her time, which doesn't generally value intelligent women, Ruby uses hard work and perseverance rather than complaining or rebellion to get her wish.
-There is also a wonderful depiction of Ruby's loving grandfather, who sees her wish and watches her grow, and encourages her scholarship.
+There is also a wonderful depiction of Ruby's loving grandfather, who sees her wish and watches her grow and encourages her scholarship.